 The Power Plant

+Not to be confused with the Niagara Parks Power Station.
+This one is on the U.S. side.
 The internet tells me it’s called Robert Moses Niagara Hydroelectric Power Station.
 That it was built in 1961, has 13 turbines, and helps produce affordable electricity.
-I know it as the massive power plant on the American side of the Niagara River you can see while biking the Niagara River Recreational Trail.
 I can’t be the only one impressed, since they’ve created spots to stop and take photos safely.

 It’s a marvellous sight if you like big machines and grand architectural projects.
 But also when you think about where we are right now in international relations, knowing that the USA and Canada continue to work together to manage the important asset that is the water from these falls feels pretty good.